 - Email Filters: Create and manage email filters for individual email addresses to avoid spam and redirect mail.

-- Authentication: Helps prevent spam so incoming and outcoming messages can be detected with verifiable information.
+- Authentication: Helps prevent spam so incoming and outgoing messages can be detected with verifiable information.

 - Address Importer: Allows you to create multiple email addresses or forwarders for your account.
-These can be imported on a CSV or XLS file from your computer.
+These can be imported via a CSV or XLS file from your computer.

-- Apache SpamAssassin: is a filter that identifies spam by using a range of tests with statistical methods.
+- Apache SpamAssassin: A filter that identifies spam by using a range of tests with statistical methods.